Menu

 • If you’ve applied, won, or didn’t win the award

-Many awards will request a copy of the Free Application for Federal Student Aid, or FAFSA.
-Therefore, make sure your paperwork is updated before you apply.
+Many awards will request a copy of the Free Application for Federal Student Aid, or FAFSA, as part of the application process.
+Therefore, ensure your paperwork is updated before you apply.

 • Local businesses and organizations